coveo/cli/CONTRIBUTING.md

 The Coveo CLI repository is organized as a monorepo (see [monorepo.tools](https://monorepo.tools/)).
 Its packages are split into three categories:

-- UI: Under `packages/ui` you'll find the project 'gravitating' around the CLI that helps developers to get started with a Headless implementation.
+- UI: Under `packages/ui` you'll find the project 'gravitating' around the CLI that helps developers get started with a Headless implementation.
 - CLI: Under `packages/cli` you'll find the 'vanilla' plugin of the CLI, the CLI itself and some utils to help with the development of the CLI and its plugins.
 <!-- TODO: Remove when the E2E will finally be 'split' -->
 - E2E: A special 'package' under `packages/cli-e2e`, which contains the end-to-end tests for the CLI and its included plugins.